MaterializeInc/materialize/doc/user/content/sql/create-connection.md

 A connection describes how to connect and authenticate to an external system you want Materialize to read data from.
 Once created, a connection is **reusable** across multiple [`CREATE SOURCE`](/sql/create-source) statements.

+To use credentials that contain sensitive information (like passwords and SSL keys) in a connection, you must first [create a secret](/sql/create-secret) to securely store them in Materialize's secret management system.
+Credentials that are generally not sensitive (like usernames and SSL certificates) can be specified as plain `text`, or also stored as secrets.

 [//]: # "TODO(morsapaes) Adapt once sinks are wired up to use connections."

 ## Syntax